 How Brakes Work

 Whenever you hit the brake pedal, you trigger a release of your brake fluid through the tubes and hoses to each wheels’ individual braking unit.
 As this fluid moves through the network of tubes and hoses, it “communicates” with your braking components to slow the car down or stop it depending on how hard you press the brake pedal.
 If air gets into the braking fluid it can cause serious problems and issues with braking consistency.
 Worn down drums and rotors are another common problem.
 We can take a closer look at your brake rotors to determine if they can be resurfaced rather than replaced.
 As a rule of thumb, you should ask for a brake inspection with every oil change for good preventative maintenance.

 If you’ve noticed loud noises coming from your car whenever you brake, you could be in need of brake repair.
 If the brakes feel “spongy” or seem to resist whenever you press on the brake pedal, these are other common red flags that something is wrong.
 Your brake light might turn on within the dashboard, which usually indicates a low level of brake fluid or a leak in the brake line.
 If your car pulls to one side or vibrates while braking, this could also mean a brake-related problem is present.
 It’s important to know the warning signs so you’ll know when to bring your vehicle in for a brake safety check.

-For brake repair, services and more, come visit the experts at Oxford Auto & Tire in Oxford, PA or call us at 610-467-0076 to schedule your appointment today!
+For brake service, repairs, and more, come visit the experts at Oxford Auto & Tire in Oxford, PA or call us to schedule your appointment today!